-Team is comprised of 33 travelers from Watkinson School, the University High School of Engineering, and UConn Health.
-Myriad sponsorship opportunities available to support our 2019 Dominican Republic Service Team.
+The team is comprised of 33 travelers from Watkinson School, the University High School of Engineering, and UConn Health.
+Myriad sponsorship opportunities are available to support our 2019 Dominican Republic Service Team.

-The group is comprised of 24 students age 13-18 and 9 faculty members and parents.
+The group is comprised of 24 private high school students aged 13-18 and 9 faculty members and parents.
 This is the tenth annual service-learning trip Watkinson has sent to this region.
 The Watkinson faculty who will travel with the team this year are Jenni French, Rick Gemme, and Arielle Martins.
 In addition to Watkinson students, this year’s trip has travelers from Hartford’s University High School of Science and Engineering (UHSSE) and UConn Health.

 Trip leader Jenni French commented, “Watkinson is privileged to have formed deep partnerships with the University High School of Science and Engineering and UConn Health.
 Now in their eighth year, these partnerships have developed in meaningful and unexpected ways to the betterment of both the students who travel and the people we serve.”

 The service trip to the Dominican Republic is part of Watkinson’s popular Global Studies program that has curricular, co-curricular, travel, and service-learning components.